 Neapolitan musicologist Roberto De Simone is a most remarkable person.
 He was born in 1933, began to study piano at the age of six, entered the Naples conservatory at 13, and at 15 performed the Mozart Piano Concerto K.466 with a cadenza he wrote himself.
 He began a concert career but eventually gave it up to devote himself to the study of literature and folk music of the local area (Campania).He was the artistic director of the San Carlo Theater in the late 1980s and was appointed director of the Naples Conservatory in 1995.
 He has spent his professional life rejuvenating the cultural history of his city.
 This includes collecting folk tales and music, and reviving a number of seldom or never-performed pieces from the vast repertoire of 18th-century Neapolitan comic opera—works by Pergolesi and Jomelli, among others.

-much other work, a requiem in memory of the poet
+written, among much other work, a requiem in memory of

-Pier Paolo Pasolini, a cantata for the 17th-century
+the poet Pier Paolo Pasolini, a cantata for the

-1799.
-He is currently reworking his stage version of
+revolution of 1799.
+He is currently reworking his

 will take the show on the road in a version that